Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q9 | Unanswered

-Are behaviour plans person-centred, strengths-based, and focused on improving quality of life—not control?
+Are behaviour support plans person-centred, strengths-based and focused on improving quality of life rather than controlling the tenant?

 Supporting Notes